Hoffelder/NGINX-streaming-server/README.md

 # NGINX-streaming-server
 Creating a NGINX streaming server

-This brown bag's main objective is studying using:
+The main objective is study using:

 - Media Streaming;
 - NGINX;